Transplanting Established Perennial Flowers-or-How to Pack Up a Garden and Move

 Have potting soil in bottom of the pot, and an extra bucket of soil handy.
 Dig all around the base of the plant, to about the pot size it’s going into.
 Dig the shovel down and under the base as deeply as you can.
 Aim to cut the roots at about the new pot size.
 Listen for the root cutting as you go.
 (Painful, yes!!)
 Try to get them all cut.
 You may have to cut some of the bigger and deeper ones with your clippers.

 When the plant is loosened and roots cut, lift with the shovel and hands.
 A lot of loose soil may fall off.
 Mine sure did because the soil was dry.
-Plunk that root mass into the new pot.
+Plunk that root mass into the new pot, on into the prepared hole.
 Try to get the roots aiming down, but don’t worry if you can’t get it perfect.
-Quickly add potting soil to the pot.
+Quickly add potting soil to the pot, or backfill soil to the hole.
 Use your fingers to be sure the soil is packed down and no air bubbles are hiding.

 Work quickly and try not to expose the roots to sunlight.